aiplanethub/introduction-to-powerbi/model-data/1956-Model Data in Power BI.md

 5) Increases the speed and performance of data retrieval and analytics by planning for capacity and growth.
 6) Sets and tracks target key performance indicators tailored to your business objectives.

-So, it isn’t just what you get with data modeling but also how you get it.
+So, it isn't just what you get with data modeling but also how you get it.
 The process itself provides significant benefits.

 When talking about data modeling in general, the term you will hear most often is the **star schema**.
 This is a widely adopted approach to designing data warehouses and relational databases and is the recommended approach to take in Power BI as well.